 Not even the Court provided forms have been updated!
 (And may not be for awhile)

-As of 5/30/2019 the court forms have NOT been updated to reflect the new rules.
-(And worse, the links to many required forms aren’t just outdated, they simply no longer exist.)
-While at a December 2018 seminar we were told it would likely be awhile until the court has the new forms, the new rules are in effect now.
-And effect very important things including but not limited to those served by Acceptance of Service (where your spouse agrees to cooperate rather than being served), those served by publication (put in the newspaper because you don’t know where your spouse is), and those where you don’t want to appear in court (this option being allowed in most every divorce now, said previously allowed only in divorces without children and even then was limited).
+As of 1/8/19 the court forms were NOT updated to reflect the new rules.
+And at a December 2018 seminar we were told it could be a few months until they are.
+But the new rules effect how many divorces will be handled, including but not limited to those served by Acceptance of Service (where your spouse agrees to cooperate rather than being served), those served by publication (put in the newspaper because you don’t know where your spouse is), and those where you don’t want to appear in court (this option being allowed in most every divorce now, said previously allowed only in divorces without children and even then was limited).